The Tibetan Plateau is not only rich in its beautiful landscape, but also with its unique culture and traditions.

-|A long narrow silk scarf, it is a symbol of respect but it is used in various aspects as such for the use of talisman.
-One, who goes for journey offer Khada for hi protective traveling.
+|A long narrow silk scarf is a symbol of respect but is used in various ways including the use of talisman.
+If you go for a journey you can offer Khada for his protective traveling.
 It represents welcome as well as offering.
-The Khada is offered enclosing certain amount of money in order to see the higher designated Buddhist monk.|
+The Khada has offered certain amounts of money to see the higher designated Buddhist monk.|

-|These are not just lovely pieces of colored cloth with writing on them.
-The ancient Buddhist prayers, mantras and powerful symbols displayed on them produce a spiritual vibration that is activated and carried by the wind across the countryside.
-All beings that are touched by the wind are uplifted and a little happier.
-The silent prayers are blessings spoken on the breath of nature.
-Just as a drop of water can permeate the ocean, prayers dissolved in the wind extend to fill all of space.
-There is perhaps no simpler way to create good merit in this troubled world of ours than to put prayer flags up for the benefit of other living beings.
+|These are not just lovely pieces of colored cloth with writing on them, but Buddhist prayers, mantras and powerful symbols to produce a spiritual vibration carried by the wind across the countryside.
+All beings touched by the wind are uplifted and a little happier.
+The silent prayers are blessings on the breath of nature.
+Just as a drop of water permeates the ocean, prayers dissolved in the wind extend to fill space.
+There is no simpler way to create goodness in this world than to put prayer flags for the benefit of other living beings.

-|Tibetan prayer wheels (called Mani wheels by the Tibetans) are devices for spreading spiritual blessings and well being.
-Rolls of thin paper, imprinted with many, many copies of the mantra (prayer) Om Mani Padme Hum are wound around an axle in a protective container, and spun around and around.
-Typically, larger decorative versions of the syllables of the mantra are also carved on the outside cover of the wheel.
-Tibetan Buddhists believe that saying this mantra, out loud or silently to oneself, invokes the powerful benevolent attention and blessings of Chenrezig, the embodiment of compassion.
+|Tibetan prayer wheels (called “Mani wheels” by the Tibetans) are devices for spreading blessings and well being.
+Rolls of thin paper, imprinted with many copies of the mantra (prayer) Om Mani Padme Hum wound around an axle in a protective container and spun around repeatedly.
+Typically, larger decorative versions of the syllables of the mantra are also carved on the outside of the wheel.
+Tibetan Buddhists believe that saying this mantra, out loud or silently to yourself invokes the powerful benevolent attention and blessings of Chenrezig, the embodiment of compassion.

-|Tibetan Singing Bowls are a type of bell, however they are a standing bell rather than hanging inverted or attached to a handle.
-Singing bowls produce sounds which invoke a deep state of relaxation which naturally assists one in entering into meditation, the ultimate goal being enlightenment.
-In addition to their traditional usage for meditation, Tibetan singing bowls are used for deep relaxation, stress reduction, holistic healing, Reiki, chakra balancing, and World music.
-Many people find that the rich blend of harmonic overtones which the bells produce have a direct affect upon their chakras.
-Playing the bells usually causes an immediate centering effect.
-The tones set up a “frequency following response” that creates a balancing left/right brain synchronization.
-Meditating on the subtle sounds of the Tibetan singing bowl tunes one in to the universal sound within and without.
+|Tibetan Singing Bowls are a type of bell however they are a standing bell rather than hanging inverted or attached to a handle.
+Singing bowls produce sounds that invoke a deep state of relaxation naturally assisting one in entering into meditation, the ultimate goal of enlightenment.
+In addition to the traditional usage for meditation, Tibetan singing bowls are used for deep relaxation, stress reduction, holistic healing, Reiki, chakra balancing, and World music.
+Many people find that the blend of harmonic overtones which bells produce have a direct effect upon their chakras.
+Playing the bells usually cause an immediate centering effect.
+The tones set up a “frequency following response” that creates a balancing left and right brain synchronization.
+Meditating on the subtle sounds of the Tibetan singing bowl tunes you to the universal sound within and without.